 Michelle has also been a keynote speaker for organizations such as Virginia Government Finance Officers Association, National Organization of Rheumatology Managers, Virginia Recreation and Park Society, and SHRM.
 She has also worked with many leadership focused groups in the non-profit arena and with women in executive leadership, including the Women's Leadership Program at the Darden School of Business.
 Michelle has also executive coached special operations forces in transition through The Honors Foundation and coaches for the Mandela-Washington Fellow's Program for African Leaders in Business and Entrepreneurship, Civic Leadership, or Public Management.

-Michelle is married to Steven Braden and proud mother to Anthony and Rebecca, Erica and Zane, Josh (our only single child left to get married), their golden retriever, Levi.
-She is now a grandmother (Lollie) to two beautiful grandsons, Micah and Matias.
+Michelle is married to Steven Braden and proud mother to Anthony and Rebecca, Erica and Zane, Josh and Aida, and their golden retriever, Levi.
+She is now a grandmother (Lollie) to five grandchildren...
+Micah, Matias, Eden Grace, Sol and Aspen.
 She enjoys getting out in nature, working in the yard, reading, writing, running, hiking, camping and meaningful conversations with family and friends.
 Michelle has lived in 13 states and finds she easily adapts to any culture.

 Proudest Professional Achievement and Why?

 Taking the leap and working through the fear of leaving corporate America to pursue my passion and start MSBCoach.
 I wanted to focus my energy on partnering with leaders to identify how to lead from their true center.

 Raising my kids is definitely my proudest personal achievement.
 I am so pleased to see the young, independent adults they have become.

 Three words someone else would use to describe me:

 I have given 100% whether it is to my family, my clients, or a project I am working on.